cnourrcier/TodoListApp/README.md

 - modified 'add_task' function to save tasks to the "tasks.txt" file after adding them to the 'tasks' list.
 - created new function 'load_tasks' to read the tasks from the "tasks.txt" file and populate the 'tasks' list.

+Update 8/5/23

+- modified code to store and update task completion status in "tasks.txt" file.